 Tip #1.
 Once Halloween is over, remove all holiday candy from the house.
 It’s okay to keep a few choice pieces for yourself or the kids.
 Once you remove the bulk of it, you will ensure that you won’t continue to eat it through Thanksgiving.

 Tip #2.
 Stick to unprocessed, whole plant foods for the first few days after Halloween.
-Unprocessed plant foods, like fruits, green veggies, beans and lentils, are full of fiber and will help cleanse and re-balance your system.
+Unprocessed plant foods, like fruits, green veggies, beans and lentils, are full of fiber and other important nutrients and will help cleanse and re-balance your system.
 Complex carbohydrates like yams and brown rice and simple sugars found in fruits will help satisfy any lingering cravings for sugar and starch.
 See if you can continue to add unprocessed, whole plant foods to your eating plan throughout the year–crowding out the foods that no longer serve your body and leaning into wholesome food choices.

 Tip #4.
 Sweat, sweat and sweat.
 Moving your body is the best way to do this.
 Even though you may be short on time, don’t scrimp on exercise at this time of the year.
 Even a short, brisk walk can help move toxins out and keep your brain chemicals elevated, minimizing the chance that you’ll turn to candy for a lift.
 If you have access to a sauna or steam room, this is another great way to release toxins.

-Rather than allow Halloween to hangover and mark the start of an eight week spiral downward into serious emotional eating, nip it in the bud early this year.
+Rather than allow Halloween to hang over and mark the start of an eight week spiral downward into serious emotional eating, nip it in the bud early this year.
 Then applaud yourself for being willing to care for yourself in non-food ways this coming holiday season.

 Image courtesy of Suwit Ritjaroon/FreeDigitalPhotos.net